apache/spark/docs/apache-airflow/logging-monitoring/metrics.rst

-``dag_processing.last_runtime.<dag_file>``          Seconds spent processing ``<dag_file>`` (in most recent iteration) ``dag_processing.last_run.seconds_ago.<dag_file>``  Seconds since ``<dag_file>`` was last processed ``dag_processing.processor_timeouts``               Number of file processors that have been killed due to taking too long ``executor.open_slots``                             Number of open slots on executor ``executor.queued_tasks``                           Number of queued tasks on executor ``executor.running_tasks``                          Number of running tasks on executor
+``dag_processing.last_runtime.<dag_file>``          Seconds spent processing ``<dag_file>`` (in most recent iteration) ``dag_processing.last_run.seconds_ago.<dag_file>``  Seconds since ``<dag_file>`` was last processed ``dag_processing.processor_timeouts``               Number of file processors that have been killed due to taking too long ``scheduler.tasks.without_dagrun``                  Number of tasks without DagRuns or with DagRuns not in Running state ``scheduler.tasks.running``                         Number of tasks running in executor ``scheduler.tasks.starving``                        Number of tasks that cannot be scheduled because of no open slot in pool ``scheduler.tasks.executable``                      Number of tasks that are ready for execution (set to queued)
+                                                    with respect to pool limits, dag concurrency, executor state, and priority.
+``executor.open_slots``                             Number of open slots on executor ``executor.queued_tasks``                           Number of queued tasks on executor ``executor.running_tasks``                          Number of running tasks on executor